Jinsl-lab/scCNMF/README.md

-# ccNMF
+# scCNMF
-Use "ccNMF" to integrate the paired scRNA-seq data and scATAC-seq data and cluster cells.
+Use "scCNMF" to integrate the paired scRNA-seq data and scATAC-seq data and cluster cells.

 ## example